 My interests include soccer, camping, snowboarding, meditation, reading, and Reiki.

-MEGAN PYLE, Forest School Teacher
+MEGAN PYLE, Teacher, Lake Wilderness Forest School

 I absolutely love Washington and was lucky enough to grow up in Maple Valley.
 My childhood was spent riding horses, wading in ponds, and exploring the beautiful forests of the Pacific Northwest.
 I believe that discovering a connection with the Earth helps build connections to each other and to ourselves.